Georgia Hit and Run Accidents

-If the responsible motorist had low policy limits, such as $25,000/$50,000, you can collect more compensation from your own policy so long as you possess underinsured coverage (UIM).
-If your UIM policy is a “reduced” policy then you can still collect insurance from your carrier but the amount you can recover is reduced by what you received from the negligent driver.
+If the responsible motorist had low policy limits, such as $25,000 per person/$50,000 per accident, you can collect more compensation from your own policy so long as you possess underinsured coverage (UIM).
+If your UIM policy is a “reduced” policy then you can still collect insurance from your carrier but the amount you can recover is reduced by what is available from the negligent driver’s liability insurance policy.
 For instance, if the other party’s policy limits are $25,000 and your UIM is a reduced policy with $100,000, you can recover up to $75,000 from your own policy once the other party’s limits are exhausted.
 If your UIM policy is an “added-on” policy then the amount you can collect from your carrier is added to what you received from the negligent driver.
 For instance, if the other party’s policy limits are $25,000 and your UIM is an added-on policy with $100,000, you can recover the full $100,000 from your own policy once the other party’s limits are exhausted.

 If the vehicle and its driver/owner cannot be located, then you can look to your own auto liability policy for compensation if you possess uninsured motorist (UM) coverage.